atmulyana/react-input-validator/docs/index.md

 For input styling, there are some CSS pseudo classes that can be used.
 You may use `:invalid` or `:valid`.
 Also, `:required` may be useful.

-Now, we talk about the conditions in which you may prefer `rc-input-validator`
+Now, we talk about the conditions in which you may prefer `@react-input-validator`
 > These conditions happen, at least on all browsers I've known (Edge, Chrome, Firefox, Safari)
 - *Built-in* validation only shows the error message for the first invalid input.
 So, if there are some invalid inputs, you must fix one input and then click submit button repetitively until all inputs fixed.
-In contrast, `rc-input-validator` can show the error messages for all inputs at one click.
+In contrast, `@react-input-validator` can show the error messages for all inputs at one click.
 - *Built-in* validation shows the error message as a toast popup.
-In other hand, `rc-input-validator` shows it as a reqular text.
+In other hand, `@react-input-validator` shows it as a reqular text.
 Technically. it's a regular HTML element.
 Therefore, CSS applies to it.
 So, by using CSS, you can customize how the error message looks like, including like a toast popup.
 - *Built-in* validation cannot set the priority of which rule should be evaluated first.
 For example, for the following input:
   `<input type='text' name='text' required pattern='[a-z]+' minLength={3} />`
   On Gecko browser, `minLength` is evaluated first and then `pattern`.
 On Webkit browser, the first is `pattern`.
 All upto the browser, which rule is evaluated first.
-By using `rc-input-validator`, we can set which rule is evaluated first.
+By using `@react-input-validator`, we can set which rule is evaluated first.
 It's set by the [`priority`](#validationrule_property-priority) property and the order in `rules` array.
-- We cannot set a language other than English for the error messages.
+- By using *Built-in* validation, we cannot set a language other than English for the error messages.
   Perhaps, `setCustomValidity` may help.
-- `rc-input-validator` offers more advanced validation rules, even you can create your own rule.
+- `@react-input-validator` offers more advanced validation rules, even you can create your own rule.